-Diversion Assistance payments also count toward the twelve-month limit if not repaid.
+Diversion Assistance payments also count toward the twenty-four month limit if not repaid.
 See TEA 2130.

-NOTE: A client may request case closure at any time during receipt of assistance.
+NOTE: A client may request case closure at anytime during receipt of assistance.

-During periodic contacts, the Program Eligibility Specialist will inform the client of the number of months of TEA eligibility remaining.
-The Program Eligibility Specialist should continue to stress to the client the importance of employment because of the time limit.
+During periodic contacts, the DWS worker will inform the client of the number of months of TEA eligibility remaining.
+The worker should continue to stress to the client the importance of employment because of the time limit.

-The Program Eligibility Specialist will explain to the recipient what action will be taken once the twelve-month time limit has been reached.
+The worker will explain to the recipient what action will be taken once the 24 month time limit has been reached.
 Refer to TEA 5001 for termination procedures.
-The Program Eligibility Specialist will advise that the TEA case be closed unless it is determined that an extension, or exemption from the time limit, should be granted.
+The worker will advise that the TEA case will be closed unless it is determined that an extension, or exemption from the time limit, should be granted.
 See TEA 4141.

-4141 Time Limit Exemptions, Extensions, Reviews, and Closures (Refer to sections 4141 - 4147 of the TEA Case Management Manual).
+4141 Time Limit Exemptions, Extensions, Reviews, and Closures (Refer to sections 4141 - 4147 of the DWS TEA Case Management Manual).